acdh-oeaw/hanslick-vms/README.md

 Provided by Alexander and Meike Wilfing, Sept 2018

 * 102_02_tei-simple contains the "resulting" TEI data to be manually edited
+* 102_02_tei-simple_refactored contains a recatroed version of 102_02_tei-simple with manual and automated changes

 Cf. https://redmine.acdh.oeaw.ac.at/issues/17183